The following materials are important for assembly:

 - Soldering paste for SMD soldering processes, with a soldering temperature of optimally approx. 140 ° C

 - Syringe head for easier application of the solder paste on the pads.
-(Alternatively, it can also be covered with adhesive tape, which should not contain any paste)

 - Components that need to be soldered